haberdashPI/vscode-master-key/notes.md

     of modes, definitions and bindings
   - test that removing bindings clears these various configuration settings
   - as part of this we should check that palette output looks right

+BUG: the palette sometimes clears itself (because resolve is called when the command to show the palette is displayed)

+BUG??: the hash value for bindings are suspiciously low numbers

 REFACTOR:
   - all of the code related to syncing keybinding config files with